RobbyB97/libpyn/libpyn/README.md

 * ### iframes

 In order to get iframes of the latest episodes to embed on a webpage, use the **iframes()** function.
-It returns a dictionary where the key is the title of the episode and the value is the iframe.
+It returns a dictionary where the key is the title of the episode and the value is the iframe if iframes are present.

 ``` python
 iframesList = example.iframes()